open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

 ocm: Mach-O 64-bit executable arm64
 ```

-With the option `--latest`, the latest mathching component version is used for download.
+With the option `--latest`, the latest matching component version is used for download.
 With the
-option `--constraints` version constraints can be configured.
+option `--constraints`, version constraints can be configured.
 For example: `--constraints 0.1.x`
 will select all patch versions of `0.1`.
-Together with `--latest` the latest patch version is
+Together with `--latest`, the latest patch version is
 selected.

 The option `-x` enables the executable download handler, which provides the x-bit of the downloaded
 files.
-Additionally it filters all matching resources for executables and the correct platform.
+Additionally, it filters all matching resources for executables and the correct platform.

 </details>

-#### Download a full component version
+#### Download a Full Component Version

 Download entire component versions using the <a href="https://github.com/open-component-model/ocm/blob/main/docs/reference/ocm_download_componentversions.md">`ocm download componentversion`</a> command: